Brabo Fountain on historic Market Square Grote Markt in center of Antwerp, Belgium

 Diamond District

-Four-square-block area processing 80% of the world's rough diamonds and 50% of cut diamonds.
+Four-square-block area where about 80% of the world's rough diamonds pass through diamonds and 50% of cut diamonds.
 Hover Vest, Rijfstraat, Schupstraat streets.
 Free to walk.
 Hundreds of shops—mostly wholesale but some retail.
 More for window shopping unless you're serious buyer.
 The train station area can feel less polished than other parts.
 Diamond Museum ($11) explains the industry.
 Prices aren't necessarily better than elsewhere—know what you're buying.

 Het Zuid & Fashion District